shabbiryusufali/Sorting-Algorithms/README.md

 - All the header files are in the header directory

 - The sorting algorithms are put into their own cpp file and a corresponding header file is created and is included in sort.hpp
-- The sorting files are all put into the sorting0files directory
+- The sorting files are all put into the sorting-files directory

 - If you do make a change to a file, or add a file, please put your name in the "Author" section after any existing name